JamesParrott/sdna_lite/README.md

 # sDNA_lite: A light(er) fork of sdna_open, Spatial Design Network Analysis

+Status: pre-alpha.
+Not functional, incomplete.

+## Current progress:
+ - Compiles Geos in Ubuntu 22.04, on aarch64 (ARM)

 ## Changes:
  - No autocad dir
  - No logo dir